kids-eat/KidsEat/README.md

 * User can view the list of latest 20 events posted on Kids Eat.
 * User can pull to refresh the last 20 events posted on Kids Eat.
+* User can see details of each event in a separate activity.
 * The user can switch between 2 tabs: viewing list of all events (feed view) and location pins on a map for each event (map view) using fragments and a Bottom Navigation View.

 **Optional Nice-to-have Stories**